-Table 8 lists the non-embedded accommodations available for the WY-TOPP assessments for those students for whom the accommodations are documented on an IEP or 504 Plan.
+Table 9 lists the non-embedded accommodations available for the WY-TOPP and WY-ALT assessments for those students for whom the accommodations are documented on an IEP or 504 Plan.
 The table includes a description of each accommodation, along with recommendations for when the accommodation might be needed and how it can be used.
-(Adapted from Smarter Balanced, p.
+(Smarter Balanced, p.
 20)

-Table 8.
-Non-embedded Accommodations (Adapted from Smarter Balanced, pp. 20-23)
+Table 9: Non-embedded Accommodations (Smarter Balanced, pp. 20-23)

 Non-embedded Accommodation Description Recommendations for Use Abacus This tool may be used in place of scratch paper for students who typically use an abacus.
 Some students with visual impairments who typically use an abacus may use an abacus in place of or in addition to scratch paper.
-Alternate forms of Sign Language by a human signer Per the IEP or 504 Team some students may use SEE - Signing Exact English or CASE - Conceptually Accurate Signed English also call PSE.
+Alternate forms of Sign Language by a human signer See Appendix B: Human Reader Protocol.
+Per the IEP or 504 Team some students may use SEE - Signing Exact English or CASE - Conceptually Accurate Signed English also called PSE.
 Presented by a Certified Educational Interpreter currently signing for the student.
+In addition to providing Sign Language by a human signer, some students may need to be in close proximity to the signer in order to lip read while reading sign.
 For students using this signing system in the classroom via a human signer.
-Alternate response options Alternate response options include but are not limited to adapted keyboards, large keyboards, StickyKeys, MouseKeys, FilterKeys, adapted mouse, touch screen, head wand, and switches.
-Must be set in TIDE prior to testing.
+Alternate response options Alternate response options include but are not limited to adapted keyboards, large keyboards, Sticky Keys, MouseKeys, Filter Keys, adapted mouse, touch screen, head wand, and switches.
+Must be pre-set in TIDE prior to testing.
 Students with some physical disabilities (including both fine motor and gross motor skills) may need to use the alternate response options accommodation.
 Some alternate response options are external devices that must be plugged in and be compatible with the assessment delivery platform.

-Non-embedded Accommodation Description Recommendations for Use Braille (paper/pencil assessment) A raised-dot code that individuals read with the fingertips.
+Non-embedded Accommodation Description Recommendations for Use Must pre-order paper assessment.
+A raised-dot code that individuals read with the fingertips.
 Graphic material (e.g., maps, charts, graphs, diagrams, and illustrations) is presented in a raised format (paper or thermoform).
-Codes available on paper/pencil: ELA UEB contracted (in school year 2017-18, available for grades 3-5 and 7-10) UEB uncontracted (in school year 2017-18, available for grade 6 only) Mathematics UEB contracted Science UEB contracted with Nemeth See Braille Test Administration Manual Students with visual impairments may read text via braille.
+Codes available on paper/pencil: ELA • UEB Contracted Mathematics and Science • UEB Contracted with Nemeth Braille Code See Assistive Technology Manual Students with visual impairments may read text via braille.
 Tactile overlays and graphics also may be used to assist the student in accessing content through touch.
 The type of braille presented to the student (contracted or uncontracted) is set in TIDE.
 The use of this accommodation may result in the student needing additional overall time to complete the assessment.
 Any transcripts, descriptions, captions or content embossed during testing must be collected and securely destroyed in order to protect the security of the test content.
 Calculator (for calculator allowed items in grades 6-10) See allowable resource guide for calculator types.
 Calculator A non-embedded calculator for students needing a special calculator, such as a braille calculator or a talking calculator, currently unavailable within the assessment platform.
-Students with visual impairments who are unable to use the embedded calculator for calculator-allowed items will be able to use the calculator that they typically use, such as a large print or talking calculator.
+Students with visual impairments who are unable to use the embedded calculator for calculatorallowed items will be able to use the calculator that they typically use, such as a large print or talking calculator.
 If students are using a braille calculator such as those on Braille Note Takers, the device should be in "airplane" mode and have no access to wifi.
-Test administrators should ensure that the calculator has similar calculation features and is available only for designated calculator items that show the calculator icon in the top right corner of the screen.
+Test Administrators should ensure that the calculator has similar calculation features and is available only for designated calculator items that show the calculator icon in the top right corner of the screen.